kawaa/Beetest/README.md

 ### Setup script

 In a setup script,
-* we delete an input table, if it already exists
+* we delete an input table, if it already exists,
-* create an input table with an appropriate schema
+* create an input table with an appropriate schema,
 * load sample data into an input table (this requires another file with sample data)

+It might have a following content:

 	$ cat artist-count/setup.hql
 	DROP TABLE IF EXISTS streamed_songs;